On the Surprising Effectiveness of Large Learning Rates under Standard Width Scaling: Detailed Related Work

-\textbf{Edge of stability.} Large learning rates have broadly been observed to induce optimal generalization. \citet{lewkowycz2020large} observe that under large learning rates at the edge of stability, $2/\lambda_0 < \eta < c_{arc}/\lambda_0 $ (where $c_{arc}=12$ for ReLU nets) an initial blowup at training time at least $\log(n)$ induces a bias towards flatter minima. \citep{cohen2021eos} find loss spikes during training, but that training self-stabilizes through sharpness reduction. \citet{damian2022self} develops some understanding of the mechanisms behind EOS dynamics.
+\citet{lewkowycz2020large} observe that under large learning rates at the edge of stability, $2/\lambda_0 < \eta < c_{arc}/\lambda_0 $ (where $c_{arc}=12$ for ReLU nets) an initial blowup at training time at least $\log(n)$ induces a bias towards flatter minima. \citet{cohen2021eos} find loss spikes during training, but that training self-stabilizes through sharpness reduction. \citet{damian2022self} and \citep{cai2024large} develop some understanding of the mechanisms behind EOS dynamics.
 For Adam, the preconditioner matrix provides an additional mechanism by which stabilization can occur \citep{cohen2022adaptive,gilmer2021loss}.

 \textbf{Warmup.} Warmup allows stability under larger learning rates via slow sharpness reduction \citep{kalra2024warmup}. \citet{kalra2024warmup} also shows that warmup allows using larger learning rates than otherwise stable by constantly operating at the edge of stability.
 Warmup does not improve performance but stabilizes training; by allowing training with larger learning rates, these often induce improved performance.
 Large catapults harm Adam by persisting in its memory.
 Hence Adam's optimal learning rate is further away from the failure boundary than for SGD, and Adam benefits more from longer warmup.
 Above the optimal learning rate, Adam has a regime of training failure, where early catapults persist in the second moment and prevent learning.
 Warmup also widens the regime of near-optimal learning rate choices. \citet{liu2019variance} find that particularly Adam needs warmup due to large initial variance.